Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside risk of 11.6% in the last 5 years of iShares Global Infrastructure ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (12.4%)
+• Looking at the downside deviation of 10.4% in the last 5 years of iShares Global Infrastructure ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (12.1%)

 Sharpe: